alemart/opensurge/README.md

 make
 ```

-You can perform a system-wide installation on Linux by running:
+To perform a system-wide installation on Linux, run:

 ```
 sudo make install
 ```

-You may run `ccmake` or `cmake-gui` to know additional build options (e.g., set the path of the installation directory).
+You may run `ccmake` or `cmake-gui` to change the build options (e.g., set the path of the installation directory).
 If you have installed the development libraries into non-standard paths, you need to configure their appropriate paths as well.

-**Note:** read the [project wiki](http://opensurge2d.org/wiki) for more detailed instructions.
+**Note:** read the [project wiki](http://opensurge2d.org/wiki) for detailed instructions.

 **Linux users:** game assets (images, sounds, etc.) can be stored globally or in user-space.
 Assets located in user-space take precedence over assets located in system directories.
 Open Surge uses the XDG Base Directory specification; look for the *opensurge2d* directory.